Indian Visa Photo Requirements 2026: e-Visa, Regular Visa, BLS/VFS Specs

 Can I use my OCI card photo for my Indian visa application?

 Possibly, but verify the file size.
-OCI photos allow up to 500 KB, while BLS/VFS visa submissions only allow 300 KB.
-If your OCI photo is under 300 KB and meets all other specifications, it may work.
-However, it is safer to prepare a dedicated photo for each application.
+OCI photos allow up to 200 KB, while BLS/VFS visa submissions allow up to 300 KB.
+An OCI photo that meets all specifications and is under 300 KB may work for a visa application, but it is safer to prepare a dedicated photo for each document.

 Do I need the same photo for the online upload and the physical submission?